 Building skills for a sustainable future

-Many of our construction-related training initiatives include hands-on legacy projects, such as new building construction, renovation and remediation of community buildings.
-We have worked with Indigenous communities to complete projects such as schools and trades training facilities, daycare centres, elders' lodges and human resource development buildings.
+Many of our construction-related training initiatives include hands-on legacy projects, such as new building construction, renovation, and remediation of community buildings.
+We have worked with Indigenous communities to complete projects such as schools and trades training facilities, daycare centers, elders' lodges, and human resource development buildings.

 Our training speaks for itself